The financial part of running a business can be tricky, but it’s a trade you really need to learn if you want to be successful.

 Economics of scale

-Consider that brands like that have their items made by the thousands.
-Even tens or hundreds of thousands.
+Consider that brands like that have their items made by the hundreds of thousands.
+Even millions.
 And with numbers like that, the world changes drastically.

 As with everything in life, for small numbers you pay top prices.
 This applies for everything; materials, production, shipping, your daily groceries, you name it.